 3. The overbooker who says, “I’m so busy.”

 This procrastinator is a pro at filling up their calendar and is often overwhelmed.
-When busyness comes up as an excuse for not doing something, it’s usually an indication of avoidance.
+When busyness is an excuse for not doing something, it usually indicates avoidance.
 Rather than facing a challenge head-on or admitting they don’t want to do something, it’s easier to place the blame on having other things to do.